The AI implementation crisis

 - Build internal AI capability through training and hiring

-Join the 20% That Succeed
+Join the 20% that succeed

-The difference between the 80%[1] that fail and 20%[1] that succeed is not access to better technology.
+The difference between the 80% that fail and the 20% that succeed is not access to better technology[1].
 It is disciplined implementation focused on business outcomes, data readiness, change management, governance, and iterative scaling.